aliulug/AngularProjeReader/ReadMe.txt

 3. a view for reading book's chapters

 Updated version will change the function of "back" button on chapter view from going to book's page to going to previous chapter.
+Code for updated version is on js/controller/ChapterController.js and views/chapter.html